-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 Malmgren said the public health response should now be tailored to a younger demographic.
 "They are not reading print media.
 You need to be on social media.
 You need to use short sentences.
 You need to use very direct messaging," she said.

-Ideally, testing would also be available where young adults already gather, not only at doctor's offices or drive-through testing sites, she said.
+Ideally, testing would also be available where young adults already gather, not only at doctors' offices or drive-through testing sites, she said.

 The story is similar in California.
-People under 35 now make up about 44% of new infections in that state, compared to 29% last month, according to an analysis of state data by infectious disease epidemiologist George Lemp.
+People under 35 now make up about 44% of new infections in that state, compared with 29% last month, according to an analysis of state data by infectious disease epidemiologist George Lemp.

-The uptick in new cases is evident in both children and teenagers, as well as adults.
+The uptick in new cases is evident in both children and teenagers as well as adults.

 "It's very striking that there's been such a strong shift," said Lemp, the former director of the University of California's HIV/AIDS Research Program.
 "Some of that could be due to the testing itself and targeting of younger people.
 And it's also likely due to the shift in behavior as younger people start to move away from social distancing and consistent mask use."

 State and local health departments report the age breakdown of coronavirus infections and COVID-19 cases in a variety of ways.
-Many don't release information about age with other daily metrics like hospitalizations.
-Beginning in August, all laboratories testing for the coronavirus will be required to report standardized information like age and race for each new case to the federal government.
+Many don't release information about age with other daily metrics such as hospitalizations.
+Beginning in August, all laboratories testing for the coronavirus will be required to report standardized information such as age and race for each new case to the federal government.

 "If you see these types of trends occurring in a state as large as California, it's probably a very strong harbinger that this is actually happening nationally, too," Lemp said.